• Skip to primary navigation

 Instructions

-• Preheat the oven to 325 degrees F. Wash a 10 inch angel food tube pan in hot soapy water to ensure it is totally grease free
+• Preheat the oven to 325 degrees F. Wash a 10-inch angel food tube pan in hot soapy water to ensure it is totally grease free

 • In a large mixing bowl, beat egg whites and cream of tartar until very stiff.
 Set aside.

 • Using the same beaters, beat egg yolk batter until smooth and light.
-Pour gradually over egg whites, folding in with a rubber spatula and do not stir.
+Pour gradually over egg whites, folding in with a rubber spatula, and do not stir.
 Pour batter into an angel food tube pan.

-• Allow to cool completely before frosting.
+• Allow it to cool completely before frosting.

-DID YOU MAKE THIS RECIPE?
-Share it on instagram or tag @simplybakings or #simplybakings!
+Did you make this recipe?Share it on instagram or tag @simplybakings or #simplybakings!

-« Tofu Stir Fry with Snow Peas
+« Stir Fried Snow Peas

-Cake, Christmas, Filipino Desserts, Thanksgiving, Vegetarian Filipino Recipes
+Cake, Filipino Desserts, Vegetarian Filipino Recipes

 Reader Interactions